Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Theoretical setup and preliminary results

-As discussed in Section~\ref{sec:bvs}, for high-dimensional variable selection, the unimodal property has been rigorously established on $\cX = \cV_s$ with $\cN = \cN_{\mathrm{ads}}$.
-A careful examination of the proof of~\citet{yang2016computational} reveals that, since $\N$ is polynomial in $p$, the proof for $\R > 1$ and that for $\R > \N^2$ are essentially the same; see the discussion in Section S3 of~\cite{zhou2022dimension}.
+For high-dimensional variable selection, the unimodal property with $\R > \N$ has been rigorously established on $\cX = \cV_s$ with $\cN = \cN_{\mathrm{ads}}$.
+A careful examination of the proof of~\citet{yang2016computational} reveals that the proof for $\R > \N$ and that for $\R > \N^2$ are essentially the same; see the discussion in Section S3 of~\cite{zhou2022dimension}.
 The unimodal condition has also been proved for other high-dimensional statistical problems, including structure learning of Markov equivalence classes~\citep{zhou2021complexity}, community detection~\citep{zhuo2021mixing}, and dyadic CART~\citep{kim2023mixing}.
 It should be noted that how to choose a proper $\cN$ so that $\R > \N$ or $\R > \N^2$ can be a very challenging question (e.g., for structure learning), which we do not elaborate on in this paper.

 In order to achieve rapid mixing, such unimodal conditions are arguably necessary, since for general multimodal targets, the chain can get trapped at some local mode for an arbitrarily large amount of time.
 We further highlight two reasons why the unimodal analysis is important and not as restrictive as it may seem.
 First, mixing time bounds for unimodal targets are often the building blocks for more general results in multimodal scenarios.
 One strategy that will be discussed shortly is to use restricted spectral gap.
 Another approach is to apply state decomposition techniques~\citep{madras2002markov, jerrum2004elementary, guan2007small}, which works for general multimodal targets; see, e.g.,~\citet{zhou2022rapid}.
-Second, as explained in Remark 4 of~\citet{zhou2022rapid}, the condition $\R > \N$ is very similar to log-concavity on Euclidean spaces, since it implies unimodality and exponentially decaying tails.
-Moreover, as we have illustrated in Example~\ref{ex:vs3}, for a variable selection problem with fixed $p$ and sufficiently large $n$, $\pi$ is typically unimodal, but $\pi(\delta)$ may not increase as $\delta$ gets closer to the mode in $L^1$ distance.
-This suggests that our unimodal condition is conceptually more general than log-concavity, since the latter also implies unimodality in a slice taken along any direction.
+Second, it is helpful to compare our condition $\R > \N$ with log-concavity on continuous spaces.
+Both conditions imply unimodality and exponentially decaying tails.
+However, for a log-concave distribution $\pi$ on $\bbR^d$, $\pi$ is increasing along any line segment from an arbitrary point $x$ towards $x^*$.
+In contrast, for variable selection, Example~\ref{ex:vs3} shows that $\pi$ can be unimodal but decrease when we move towards the true model $\delta^*$ by flipping a coordinate different from $\delta^*$.
+Our condition $\R > \N$ is designed to allow for such unimodal targets.